Man shot by juvenile during argument dies from injuries

 BATON ROUGE - A man died from his injuries after being reportedly shot by a juvenile during an argument.

 Police identified the victim as 46-year-old Sharderick Jones.
-On Monday, Jones reportedly got into an argument with a 14-year-old around 5:30 p.m..
+On Monday, Jones reportedly got into an argument with a 14-year-old around 5:30 p.m. at a home on Clayton Drive near Plank Road.
 During the argument, the juvenile obtained a gun and shot Jones.

 Jones was taken to a hospital where he later died.

 The juvenile was taken into custody when officers arrived on scene.
-It was unclear if Jones and the juvenile were related.
+Jones and the juvenile are related but it's still unclear how.

 More News